bwasd/blog/content/telepathy.md

 but his mind would always be his own.[1][2]
 This was during the Second World War, and since then a lot has been invested into trying to understand and manipulate the human brain: head transplants, artificial intelligence, powerful nootropics and human brain interfaces may not be far off.
-In this essay, hypothetically how telepathy might work, that is, how thoughts might be exchanged between individuals.
+In this essay, I consider how telepathy would work hypothetically, that is, how thoughts might be exchanged between two individuals.

-<a href="static/yuri.jpg">Yuri</a>

 Suppose that thoughts could be read by a machine -- let us call this hypothetical machine the **Thought Reader 2000(TM)** -- and that a prisoner